alirezarayani/springSecurityDemo/README.md

 Security is very important similar to scalability, performance and availability.
 No client will specifically ask that need security.

-> **What is security?**

-Security is for protecting your data and business logic inside your web application.

 > **Enable Spring Security**

 1) Add Dependency